SpiritSeeker/AncoraEngine/Sandbox/src/README.md

 The application, in its present state, will not compile successfully.
 The list of things to be added in the engine for the game to compile successfully is given below:
  * Renderer3D
-     - CubeMap
      - Lighting Objects
      - Single Shader Rendering
  * Model Loader

-_* This file will be updated everytime a feature is implemented in the engine._
+_* This file will be updated every time a feature is implemented in the engine._